-There is a close scientific relationship between the NIHR Nottingham Hearing Biomedical Research Unit (NHBRU) and MRC IHR.
-Studentships are offered in both organisations and many have joint supervision between BRU staff and IHR staff.
+There is a close scientific relationship between the NIHR Nottingham BRC and MRC IHR.
+Studentships are offered in both organisations and many have joint supervision between BRC staff and IHR staff.
 Prospective students are encouraged to visit the websites of both organisations to explore all the options for funded studentships in hearing science. http://www.ihr.mrc.ac.uk/pages/postgraduates/postgraduate_homepage

-Postgraduate research at NIHR Nottingham Hearing BRU benefits greatly from the resources available to it as an NIHR-funded biomedical research unit:
+Postgraduate research at NIHR Nottingham BRC benefits greatly from the resources available to it as an NIHR-funded biomedical research centre:

 • We provide access to state of the art research facilities

 • All of the PhD supervisors are full-time scientists.
-None of the senior staff at the BRU or MRC IHR have teaching obligations and this allows us to be entirely research focussed.
+None of the senior staff at the BRC or MRC IHR have teaching obligations and this allows us to be entirely research focussed.

-• Funding is available for each student to attend at least one major international conference during their three years at NHBRU, plus other national conferences.
+• Funding is available for each student to attend at least one major international conference during their three years at the BRC, plus other national conferences.
 Additional funding for further conference attendance is available from a variety of sources and students are encouraged and supported to apply

 • We are located in Ropewalk House which houses the Nottingham Audiology Service and the Nottingham Auditory Implant Programme for both adults and children and we maintain a database of people keen to take part in our research.